Joy-it-code/terraform-ecs-webapp/README.md

 ```

  ## Set up Docker
- Create an Ec2 Instance and install docker:
+ Create an Ec2 Instance and install docker

 ## Update the package manager and install Docker:
 ```